Knguyn0132/Password-Cracking-with-John-The-Ripper/README.md

-Sure, here's a README file that you can copy and paste.
-It provides step-by-step instructions on how to install Kali Linux on VirtualBox:

----

 # Installing Kali Linux on VirtualBox

 This guide will walk you through the process of installing Kali Linux on VirtualBox.
 Follow these steps to set up your virtual environment.